 - Rennet diluted in 50mls boiled and cooled water – amount according to makers instructions

-- Optional – finely diced garden Herbs, Horseradish or Chillies
+- Optional – finely diced garden Herbs, Horseradish, Pepper or Chilies.

 - Pour Milk into stockpot and heat to 32 degrees Celsius.
 I use a digital thermometer.

-- Add starter culture and stir thoroughly to combine.
+- Add the starter culture and stir thoroughly to combine.

-- Leave milk to ripen for 45 minutes.
+- Leave the milk to ripen for 45 minutes.

-- Stir 15 grams of salt into the diluted Rennet.
+- Stir in 15 grams of salt into the diluted Rennet.